leolanese/Angular-Signals-Theme/README.md

 ## Signal as Reactive

 - Signals Rule!
-Say Goodbye to ngClass for Dynamic Themes.
 Re-imagine Dynamic Theming with Angular Signals
 - Dynamic Themes, Simplified: The Power of Angular Signals.
-Upgrade Your Theming Game to Reactive Style Changes with Angular Signals
+Upgrade easily your theming game to Reactive Style Changes with Angular Signals
 - Simplify and Enhance Your Styling: Go Reactive with Angular Signals.
 Boost Theme Flexibility: Leverage Angular Signals for Dynamic Styling

 ## Goal